Open Water Swimming

 This activity has seen a surge in popularity in recent years with more and more people taking to the water on a regular basis, throughout the seasons.

 Fowey is a busy harbour with both commercial and leisure vessels transiting the harbour at all times of day and night.
-Swimming in Fowey Harbour is governed by safety restrictions outlined in the Harbour Byelaws which prohibit swimming in the Harbour outside of designated areas.
-Readymoney Cove as the perfect place for a sea swim as the area is buoyed off as a swimming-only zone.
+Swimming in Fowey Harbour is governed by safety restrictions which prohibit swimming in the Harbour outside of designated areas.

 We also recommend that swimmers take personal responsibility for their safety by having their own tow floats to make them visible, these also provide extra buoyancy if needed.
 For more safety advice visit the RNLI website